In the world of chemistry, the driving force of most chemical reactions is Catalysis.

 Types of Catalysis

-Catalysis occurs in different ways and have distinctive features from each other written below are some types of Catalysis categorized by their occurrence and features.
+Catalysis occurs in different ways and has distinctive features from each other written below are some types of Catalysis categorized by their occurrence and features.

 Homogeneous Catalysis

-These are Catalysis that are effected by the integration of catalysts that In this type, the catalyst exists in the same state as the reactants.
+These are catalysts that are affected by the integration of catalysts.
+In this type, the catalyst exists in the same state as the reactants.
 The application of transition metal complexes in some organic reactions is a typical example of Homogeneous Catalysis.

 Heterogeneous Catalysis

-Like you can decipher from the word "heterogeneous", this type of Catalysis is done by a catalyst that is in a different state from that of the reactants.
+As you can decipher from the word "heterogeneous", this type of catalyst is done by a catalyst that is in a different state from that of the reactants.
 An application of this type of Catalysis is in the detoxification of harmful gasses in the exhaust system of cars, where Solid catalysts are used to catalyze the detoxification of toxic gasses.

 Enzymatic Catalysis